netconf-wg/netconf-etag/draft-lindblad-netconf-transaction-id.md

 # Txid Mechanisms

 This document defines two txid mechanisms:
-- The ETag attribute txid mechanism
+- The etag attribute txid mechanism
-- The Last-Modified attribute txid mechanism
+- The last-modified attribute txid mechanism

-Servers implementing this specification MUST support the ETag attribute txid mechanism and MAY support the Last-Modified attribute txid mechanism.
+Servers implementing this specification MUST support the etag attribute txid mechanism and MAY support the last-modified attribute txid mechanism.

 Section [NETCONF Txid Extension](#netconf-txid-extension) describes the logic that governs the txid mechanisms.
 This section describes the mapping from the generic logic to specific mechanism and encoding.

-## The ETag attribute txid mechanism
+## The etag attribute txid mechanism

-The ETag txid mechanism described in this section is centered around a meta data XML attribute called "etag".
+The etag txid mechanism described in this section is centered around a meta data XML attribute called "etag".
 The etag attribute is defined in the namespace "urn:ietf:params:xml:ns:netconf:txid:1.0".
 The etag attribute is added to XML elements in the NETCONF payload